-Josh Weisberg first knew he wanted to study industrial engineering when he realized there was one thing about the airline industry that he thought was more amazing than the fact planes can fly.
+Josh Weisberg first knew he wanted to study industrial engineering when he realized there was one thing about the airline industry that he found even more amazing than the fact planes can fly.

-“The fact they can coordinate all these planes moving, the input and output of goods, the passengers, all these little baggage carts on the ground — that’s what blows my mind,” he said.
+“The fact they can coordinate all these planes moving, the input and output of goods, the passengers, all these little baggage carts on the ground — that’s what blows my mind,” he says.

 Weisberg got involved with the organization during his freshman year after learning about Illini 4000 on Quad Day.

-He grabbed a flyer from the group’s booth, thinking nothing of it until a week later when his friend mentioned Illini 4000 to him — and then it clicked.
+He grabbed a flyer from the group’s booth, thinking nothing of it until a week later when his friend mentioned Illini 4000 to him.

 “I was like, wait, how did I not realize this when I saw it?
-Like, how cool is it that you can bike across the country to raise money for cancer research?” he said.
+How cool is it that you can bike across the country to raise money for cancer research?” he says.
 “That’s such an awesome adventure and so impactful at the same time.”

 The group raises cancer awareness through initiatives like the Portraits Project, but their most notable effort is their annual cross-country bike ride, which Weisberg participated in his freshman year.

-As a part of a team of 20 that biked across the country that year, he said it was the biggest adventure of his college career.
+As a part of a team of 20 that biked across the country that year, he says it was the biggest adventure of his college career.

-“It was a big deal for me, but even moreso has been afterwards, serving on the board,” he said.
+“It was a big deal for me, but even more so has been afterwards, serving on the board,” he says.

 Weisberg served as the logistics chair for the organization as a sophomore.
 He was responsible for planning out the group’s bike route for their annual trip.

-“That was really fun, because I love planning and organizing,” he said.
+“That was really fun, because I love planning and organizing,” he says.

 His IE background ended up playing a part in his logistics role.
-Not only did Weisberg coordinated every turn the bikers made that year, he also developed a way that the team could better organize how they met up with beneficiaries, such as Relay for Life, along the route.
+Not only did Weisberg coordinated every turn the bikers made that year, he also improved the way that the team organized meetings with beneficiaries, such as Relay for Life, along the route.